AGI-Labs/continual_rl/README.md

 pip install -e .
 ```

+Depending on your platform you may need a different torch installation command.
+See https://pytorch.org/

 If you prefer not to install continual_rl as a pip package, you can alternatively do `pip install -r requirements.txt`

 #### Conda Setup